Our Indispensable Guide to Briquettes

 The answer to this should always be ‘nothing’.

 None of our briquettes contain any additives (to assist burning) or binders (to assist compaction).
 All our briquettes are held together by the natural lignin released from the wood under intense compaction pressure.

 Remember: if the wood content is dry enough, you do not need additives to assist burning.
-And if the heat log is highly compressed, you do not need to add binders.
+And if the heat log is highly compressed, you don’t need to add binders.
 So, a good quality briquette will not have and will not need any additives.

 Product Standards: Are there industry standards I should look for?

-There are European standards to which the best quality briquettes are made.
-This gives you confidence that the manufacturer is producing a briquette that complies with European standards relating to composition, traceability, environmental sustainability and product quality.
+The best quality briquettes are made to European Standards.
+They tell you the manufacturer is complying with European standards for composition, traceability, environmental sustainability and product quality.
 The standards to look for are: ÖNORM M7135 (Austria) or DIN51731 (Germany).
 The EU and British Standard equivalents are BS EN 15210-1 2009 and BS EN 15210-2 2010.

 While weight isn’t a reliable way to buy traditional logs, the consistency of briquettes means that knowing your price per kilo is really helpful.

 Most pack weights are around 10kg, but some are 5kg, 12kg, 15kg and others 20kg.
 Clearly this needs to be taken into account when comparing prices between products.
 That is why we always give a ‘price per kg’ to assist with comparison.

 It may seem obvious, but don’t assume more is better (I frequently have to field the comment “Ah, but there are four in this pack and five in that pack”); four briquettes per 10kg pack or twelve briquettes per 10kg pack; it’s the same energy, it’s just that the four at 2.5kg each should last longer than ten at 1kg each.